Sanglorian/orcus/Orcus Rulebook - current.md

 ## Types of attack

 Attack types are the origins of effect of the attack.
-The chapter on Powers explained that power origins are Melee, Ranged, Near, Far and Self.
+The chapter on Powers explained that power origins are melee, ranged, near, far and Self.
 Attacks can have any of the first four origins.

 Ranged powers have their range given as a number or they take the range of the weapon used to make the attack.
 This is the maximum range from the user’s space to the target.
 Far powers also have a range; the maximum range from the user’s space to the area’s origin square.

-Area of effect powers that use a square in your space as the area’s base square have a range of Near.
+Area of effect powers that use a square in your space as the area’s base square have a range of near.

 ### Melee